 Frequently Asked Questions

-Does my area code indicate my exact location?
+Does my area code determine my location?

 Source: Wired